 Bella is the Director of Programs at JGI Canada.
 She oversees our community conservation projects in Democratic Republic of Congo, Senegal and Uganda as well as our Roots & Shoots youth program.
 Armed with a Masters in Environment and Development, Bella has extensive expertise working in fragile states, and is a passionate advocate for collaborative approaches to building local capacity and gender equity.
 Her knowledge of the field extends to a range of areas including landscape conservation, health, water and sanitation, and economic empowerment.

-Lauren is the Manager of Jane Goodall’s Roots & Shoots program.
+Lauren is the Manager of Jane Goodall’s Roots & Shoots program (currently on leave).
 She holds degrees in Evolutionary Anthropology and Animal Behaviour and conducted field research in wildlife ecology in Tanzania.
 Lauren applies her fascination with wildlife to her work teaching and facilitating educational programs for young people about science and the environment.
-She is committed to inspiring youth to become agents of local change for big impact and a more sustainable future.
+She is committed to inspiring youth to become agents of local change for meaningful impact and a more sustainable future.